Pyaar Ishq Aur Mohabbat: Plot

 However, Isha's parents have fixed her engagement with Taj and Isha has to agree to make her parents happy.
 Isha's friend Rubaina Alam (Isha Koppikar) invites Yash to the engagement.
 Yash refuses to attend.
 Rubaina insults him, tells him that he is responsible for the trouble, and he must attend.
 Yash decides to break Taj and Isha's engagement.
 On the other hand, Gaurav appears at Isha's engagement in the room where Isha is preparing.
 Gaurav informs her that he has always loved her but it is the end and she has to forget about him and think about Taj.
 Gaurav tells her that she must not tell anyone about their love and continue her life.

-Lord Bharadwaj sees Gaurav and asks him about why has he come.
+Taj Bharadwaj sees Gaurav and asks him about why has he come.
 Gaurav tries to escape with his and Isha's pictures but Taj stops him.
 The situation becomes worse and the pictures fall on the floor.
-Lord Bharadwaj sees the pictures and tries to shoot Gaurav but Yash appears and saves Gaurav.
+Taj Bharadwaj sees the pictures and tries to shoot Gaurav but Yash appears and saves Gaurav.
 He tells everyone that he deserves to be killed and not Gaurav because he has used Gaurav and Isha and has broken their love.
 Isha's parents ask her who she really loves.
 Gaurav tells her to focus on what he has said.
 Isha starts crying and tells everyone that she is engaging with Taj with her own will and is not being forced by anyone.
 However, her mood tells that she is not saying this intentionally.
-Lord Bharadwaj tells Isha's parents not to force her and ask her about her real choice.
+Taj Bharadwaj tells Isha's parents not to force her and ask her about her real choice.
 Isha tells her parents that she loves Gaurav.
 Isha and Gaurav's engagement is fixed.

 As a result, Gaurav is the one who succeeds in his true love.
 Yash and Taj fail, but Gaurav fixes Taj's engagement with Maya and Yash's mother fixes his engagement with Rubaina.
 Therefore, all three pairs start living happily.
 Gaurav's love for Isha wins in the end.